thibaudcolas/draftail.org/docs/ArbitraryControls.md

 ---
-id: advanced-extensions
+id: arbitrary-controls
-title: Advanced extensions
+title: Arbitrary controls
 ---

 > Those extensions require a good understanding of the [Draft.js](https://draftjs.org/) API.

-## Custom text decorators

-Custom decorators follow the Draft.js [CompositeDecorator](https://draftjs.org/docs/advanced-topics-decorators.html#compositedecorator) API.
-They can be specified as an array via the `decorators` prop of the editor.

-## Arbitrary toolbar controls

 Draftail also has an API to add arbitrary controls in the toolbar, via the `controls` prop.
 This prop takes an array of React components, which will be given a `getEditorState` function and the `onChange` handler as props.